Small guide to Otranto/Apulia – The splendid door to the Orient”

 Otranto is a historic seaside town on the Adriatic coast of southern Italy, in the region of Apulia.
 This small place has a lovely holiday atmosphere, making it a perfect destination for a one-day trip or a more extended stay.
 The picture-perfect blue waters, white buildings, and divine rocks make Otranto the frequent cover of books and articles about Puglia.

-The town is in the province of Lecce (Salento peninsula) and is close to the easternmost point of Italy, known as the heel of Italy’s boot.
-On a clear day, it is possible to see Albania over the Strait of Otranto.
+The town is in the province of Lecce (Salento peninsula) and is close to Italy’s easternmost point, known as the heel of Italy’s boot.
+Albania can be seen over the Strait of Otranto on a clear day.

 The name Otranto is probably best known abroad for The Castle of Otranto.